slickxz/JS-Eval-RedV3/README.md

 ```python
 [p]eval [JS eval code]
 ```
+## Contact
+You can find me on the cog and main Red discords at Nathan#4468.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.